-We note that the multi-copy framework can be naturally extended to higher-spin dark matter, such as vector dark matter (VDM; \citealt{2203.11935}), which can be modeled as three independent scalar fields of identical mass.
+We note that the multi-copy framework can be naturally extended to higher-spin dark matter, such as vector dark matter (VDM; \citealt{2203.11935}), which can be modelled as three independent scalar fields of identical mass.
 In the VDM scenario, the central soliton size matches that of scalar $\psi$DM, but the density perturbations from collective wave interference are reduced by a factor of $1/\sqrt{3}$.
-This reduction is also apparent from our expression for $m_{\text{eff}}'$: with three identical copies of mass $m$ and $\Sigma_i/\Sigma_{\text{tot}} = 1/3$, one obtains $m_{\text{eff}}' = 3m$, corresponding to a net perturbation reduced by $1/\sqrt{3}$.
-For halos dominated by a single axion, future lensing measurements of $m_{\text{eff}}'$, combined with independent determinations of solitonic core sizes, could therefore help distinguish scalar from vector dark matter models.
+This reduction is also apparent from our expression for $m_{\text{eff}}'$: with three identical copies of mass $m$ and $\Sigma_i/\Sigma_{\text{tot}} = 1/3$, we obtain $m_{\text{eff}}' = 3m$, corresponding to a net perturbation reduced by $1/\sqrt{3}$.
+For haloes dominated by a single axion, future lensing measurements of $m_{\text{eff}}'$, combined with independent determinations of solitonic core sizes, might therefore help us to distinguish scalar from vector dark matter models.